ardiiradat/in-ai-app/README.md

 ### State Management with Jotai
 This project uses Jotai for state management.
 Jotai provides a minimalistic and flexible way to manage state in React applications.

-### Additional Packages
-We also utilize the following packages:

-tablr: For enhanced table handling and display.

 ### Contributing
 If you would like to contribute to this project, please follow these steps: